xgao0412/the_data_incubator/README.md

 ## nlp: Analyzing yelp review data

 This project is to build models to predict star ratings from Yelp review text.
 Word tokenization, tf-idf, lemmatization are used by Spacy.
+Truncatedsvd is also applied becasue the bigram model creates many features and it can be used for feature reduction for sparse matrix.